justina823/plug_in/README.md

 <h1>  Configuration</h1>
  The module has no menu or modifiable settings.
 There is no configuration.
 When enabled, the module will prevent the links from appearing.
-To get the links back, disable the module and clear caches.

  <h1>  Troubleshooting</h1>
  If the post information does not display, check the following: